Graduate Classes

 Class mentors: Prof. Dr. Sven Bernecker & Prof. Dr. Stephan Packard

-From philosophical and interdisciplinary perspectives, the research of Class 6 is devoted to the interfaces of different orders of knowledge: for example, between cultural, natural and life science issues.
-These include questions about the interpretative power of different scientific disciplines and their communication with each other and with public discourses; but also problems concerning corresponding distinctions in their subjects, such as the relationship between body and mind in the extended-mind debate.
-This class will also deal with research that investigates culturally specific and historically changing notions of action, morality and ethics.
+From philosophical and interdisciplinary perspectives, the research of Class 6 is devoted to the interfaces of different orders of knowledge: for example, issues that arise between cultural, natural, and life sciences.
+Explored are questions on the interpretative power of different scientific disciplines, their communication with each other and their participation in public discourses, as well as problems concerning corresponding differences within their respective objects of study, such as the relationship between body and mind in the extended-mind debate.
+Class 6 also investigates culturally specific and historically changing notions of action, morality, and ethics.

 Class 7: “Decentering Europe: Comparative Perspectives from the Global South”